Swida-Alba/light_controller_v2/README.md

 | 1        | 0        | 1        | 0        | 1        | 0        | 1        | 0        | 1        | 0        |
 | 0        | 0        | 0        | 0        | 0        | 0        | 1        | 0        | 1        | 0        |

 In the above table, the first row represents the duration of each section in milliseconds.
 The second row represents the state of SIGNAL I, and the third row represents the state of SIGNAL II.
 The protocol has 10 sections, and each section lasts for 12 hours (43200000 ms).
 The protocol starts with a 12-hour `L` section, followed by a 12-hour `D` section, and then a 12-hour `L` section, and so on.
 The state of SIGNAL I alternates between 1 and 0, while the state of SIGNAL II remains 0 except for sections 6 and 8, that is , the SIGNAL II starts its ON/OFF cycle from `LD 3`.
+The `sect 0` is the `D` of `LD 0`, and the `sect 1` is the `L` of `LD 1`, and so on.

-Accordingly, constant dark (DD) of SIGNAL I after $x$ complete LD cycles (note that LD 0 is an incomplete LD cycle) should be programmed by setting "LD[1][2$x$ + 2 : sectN]" to 0, so the constant dark will start from the day ($x$ + 1).
-Similarly, constant ON of SIGNAL II should be coded by setting "LD[2][2$m$ : 2$k$ + 1]" to 1, where SIGNAL II will be constant ON during day $m$ to day $k$.
+Accordingly, constant dark (DD) of SIGNAL I after $x$ complete LD cycles (note that LD 0 is an incomplete LD cycle) should be programmed by setting `LD[1][2x + 2 : sectN]` to 0, so the constant dark will start from the day ($x$ + 1).
+Similarly, constant ON of SIGNAL II should be coded by setting `LD[2][2m : 2k + 1]` to 1, where SIGNAL II will be constant ON during day $m$ to day $k$.

 Usually, we regard two continuous sections as a so called "day", but sometimes it's necessary to shorten or extend the duration of a day, for example, to shift the day-night cycle or to make SIGNAL I and SIGNAL II have overlapping stages or different periods.
 For short, a single `section` is a specific time period with given states of SIGNAL I and SIGNAL II.